Emma Email Marketing Review

 Otherwise, the editor is layered in a manner that makes creating a simple design easy while giving more artistic types the option of customizing elements with a fairly high degree of precision.
 Images can be fully modified within the editor, from resizing to special effects.
 It’s not exactly Photoshop, but it’s more than is offered by most email service providers.

 The campaign preview is pretty awesome, morphing your design in real-time to fit desktop, mobile, tablet, and even custom aspect ratios.
 The effect isn’t really necessary, but it’s yet another example of Emma’s excellent feedback.
 I found myself twiddling with it just for fun.

 You get 200+ mobile-optimized templates, and a number of them give you the option of selecting several variations on the main theme.

 Emma automatically scans your campaign for elements that may trigger a spam filter response.
 When your campaign is ready to go, you’ll be prompted to add a real-world address in compliance with the CAN-SPAM Act.

 After that, you’ll be taken to a final screen, where you can toggle your campaign between HTML and plain text versions, enter headers, enable Google Analytics, and split-test your subject heading if you so desire.
 You can choose to send your campaign to individuals, groups, or list segments.

-On the other hand, Emma’s automation system finds a nice balance between versatile and easy-to-use.
-Depending on your plan, you can set up a number of conditions under which preset emails will be sent to contacts.
+Emma’s automation system finds a nice balance between versatility and ease of use.
+Depending on your plan, you can set up several conditions under which preset emails will be sent to contacts.
 The bad news is that this feature is fairly limited on the basic Pro level, so you’ll need to spend a fair amount of cash to create some serious email AI.